grame-cncm/faust/architecture/juce/README.md

 `faust2juce [-plugin] [-nvoices <num>] [-effect <effect.dsp>] [-midi] [-osc] file.dsp`

-When used in `-plugin` mode, it will create a folder named with the dsp file name, containing a .jucer file with a PluginProcessor.h,cpp and PluginEditor.h,cpp files to be used by JUCE.
+When used in `-plugin` mode, it will create a folder named with the dsp file name, containing a .jucer project file with PluginProcessor.h,cpp and PluginEditor.h,cpp files to be used by JUCE.

-When used without `-plugin` mode (= standalone mode), it will create a folder named with the dsp file name, containing a .jucer file with a Main.cpp and a MainComponent.h files to be used by JUCE.
+When used without `-plugin` mode (= standalone mode), it will create a folder named with the dsp file name, containing a .jucer project file with Main.cpp and a MainComponent.h files to be used by JUCE.

-The resulting folder has to be moved on the "examples" folder of your JUCE installation, the .jucer file has to be opened, and projects for specific native platforms can then be generated.
+The resulting folder has to be moved on the "examples" folder of your JUCE installation, the .jucer file has to be opened, and projects for specific native platforms can be generated.

 ## Options